-Women in Development meetings are free to members who pay annual dues of $40/year.
-Guests may attend two programs without charge prior to joining.
+Women in Development North meetings are free to members who pay annual dues of $50 per year ($55 after October 1).
+Guests may attend one program free of charge prior to joining.

-Founded in 1985, Women in Development North is dedicated to advancing professionals the development with education and networking opportunities.
-We also welcome those in transition and as well as individuals with other professional ties to development.
+Founded in 1985, Women in Development North is dedicated to advancing professionals in the development field by providing educational and networking opportunities.
+We also welcome those in transition as well as individuals with other professional ties to development.

 WIDN provides members with monthly meetings on key development concepts and issues.
 We hold our meetings in various locations throughout the northern suburbs so that you will find them easily accessible.

 Women in Development North is an approved provider of continuing education credit for the Certified Fundraising Executive (CFRE) credential.
 Most of our events are eligible for CFRE points; see program descriptions for details.

 Our reasonable annual membership ($50) and our emphasis on timely topics has translated into a robust organization.